kaizen-ai/kaizenflow/docs/notes/workflow.general.md

     - make sure people blocked on your tasks know that / whether you are working on those tasks
     - broadcast if you are blocked and / or if you don't have tasks
-    - communicate a realistic ETAs (no reason to be optimistic: complex things take time to be done properly)
+    - communicate realistic ETAs (no reason to be optimistic: complex things take time to be done properly)

     - Use a date in the usual format (e.g., 2018-10-10) and add "today",